Modern paganism in the United States: Asatru

 Ásatrú in the United States began in the early 1970s with Stephen McNallen's 1974-1986 Asatru Free Assembly, formerly Viking Brotherhood, 1971-1974.

 In 1986, the "folkish vs. universalist" dispute regarding the stance of Ásatrú towards white supremacism escalated, resulting in the breakup of the Asatru Free Assembly.
 The "leftist" (universalist) branch reformed as The Troth, while the "rightist" (folkish) branch became the Ásatrú Alliance (AA).

 McNallen re-founded his own organisation as the Ásatrú Folk Assembly (AFA) in 1994.

 In 1997, the Britain-based Odinic Rite (OR) founded a US chapter (ORV).
 This means that folkish Asatru is represented by three major organizations in the US, viz.
 AA, AFA and OR.
 The three groups have attempted to collaborate within an International Asatru-Odinic Alliance from 1997 until 2002, when it dissolved again as a result of internal factional disputes.

 Discrimination

 According to feminist pagan Starhawk "religious discrimination against Pagans and Wiccans and indigenous religions is omnipresent in the U.S."

 Controversies mostly surround religious rights in US prisons and the US military.
 Prison inmates' right to practice minority religions was asserted in 2004 by the Supreme Court in Cutter v.
 Wilkinson.

-Some neopagan groups, particularly Germanic ones, have themselves been accused of racial discrimination.
-See Nordic racial paganism.